primatejs/primate/docs/guide/hooks.md

 **Precondition** none

-This hooks allows modules to register a component file extension to be handled by `view`.
+This hook allows modules to register a component file extension to be handled by `view`.

 ```js file=primate.config.js